mirageglobe/mirageglobe-www/README.md

-# mirageglobe-www
+# mirageglobe

-static site of mirageglobe.com
+this is the static site of mirageglobe.com